danchoi/rb_nav/README.markdown

     rb_nav_install

-This installs the ri.vim plugin into your ~/.vim/plugin directory.
+This installs the rb_nav.vim plugin into your ~/.vim/plugin directory.

 To upgrade RbNav to a newer version, just repeat the installation procedure.
 Don't forget to run `rb_nav_install` again after you download the new gem.